epsil/gll/README.md

           (cont (failure tail))))))
 ```

 These definitions are quite similar to the original.
-The `seq` combinator, however, is more complex:
+The `seq` combinator, however, is more involved:

 ```Scheme
 (define (seq a b)